EthanHermsey/greenlock-cluster-app/README.md

 You can type 'list' to see all the pods.

 ## Set pod
-Use the set command to set up a pod and specify the port and auto-restart.
+Use the set command to set up a pod to specify the port and auto-restart.

 ## Up pod
 Use the up command to start the pod.

 # Pod example
-You HAVE to use:
+In the pod you will have access to:
 - process.env.PORT
 - process.env.PRIVKEY
 - process.env.CERT
 - the process.env.REPORT

-You have to eval and run report hook This is used to kill the process later.
+You have to eval and run report hook.
+This is used to kill the process later.
 When you forget to do this you will have to manually kill the process in a taskmanager.

 It also works with websocket and socket.io, you of course will need to install the packages.